Minar-e-Pakistan

-Minar-e-Pakistan (lit.
+The Minar-e-Pakistan (lit.
 'Tower of Pakistan') is a public monument tower located in Lahore, Punjab, Pakistan.
 The tower stands in the Greater Iqbal Park, an urban park in Lahore.
 The tower was built during 1960–1968 on the site where on 23 March 1940, the All-India Muslim League passed the Lahore Resolution which was later called the Pakistan Resolution – the first official call for a separate and independent homeland for the Muslims of British India, as espoused by the two-nation theory.
 The resolution eventually helped lead to the creation of Pakistan in 1947.